 2. When shopping online, you need to be extra careful if you are using your cellphone to get online.
 Employing a public Wi-Fi can leave your personal at risk of hackers.
 Attempt to only use your secured network when shopping online using a cellphone and never utilize a public Wi-Fi hot location to shop.

 3. Learn the online store's return policy.
 In case you are considering making a purchase on an item that you may want to return, make sure to find out if returning the item is definitely an option.
 Sometimes when you shop online, items can not be returned and you may not want to be stuck with an unwanted item.

-4. In case a company features a newsletter, register.
-Often, companies will give sneak peeks, special deals and coupon codes to people on their mailing list.
+4. When a company includes a newsletter, register.
+Often, companies will give sneak peeks, special deals and online coupons to people on their mailing list.
 However, be careful.
 You don't want to sign up for every company's newsletter or you'll soon be buried under endless emails.
-Only join a company's newsletter should you really like their products and would use a promotion code.
+Only subscribe to a company's newsletter if you really like their products and services and would use a coupon code.